mark-ruddy/neurorecovery/report/report_neurorecovery.md

 When users visit the app they will be placed by default in the instant exercise session section <TODO>

 ### Angular Material
 The frontend is developed with the Angular framework using Google's material UI theme, referred to as "Angular Material" [15].
 The language used for Angular is TypeScript, a superset of JavaScript with strong types which compiles down to JavaScript to run in the browser [16].
+Angular is a well-established frontend framework, with extensive use by Google who developed it originally and other major companies such as PayPal, Forbes and Samsung [17].

 ### NeuroRecovery as a Single Page Application(SPA)
 Angular is used to create Single Page Applications(SPAs).
 In web development, SPAs reduce the amount of HTTP requests and responses between the user and the server.
 The first request from the user is responded to with a bundle which includes the entire apps frontend content, including JavaScript code.
 The user can then interact with the SPA without making further requests, despite switching between simulated pages which can be referred to as sections.
 This concept is very visible in the NeuroRecovery app, the switching between the login form and the instant exercise section for example is seamless and instant, since both sections are already present in the user's browser without further HTTP requests.